TikTok CEO resigns amid US pressure to sell video app

 ByteDance launched TikTok in 2017, then bought Musical.ly, a video service popular with teens in the U.S. and Europe, and combined the two.
 A twin service, Douyin, is available for Chinese users.

-TikTok gained immense popularity via its fun, goofy videos and ease of use, and has hundreds of millions of users globally.
+TikTok gained immense popularity through its fun, goofy videos and ease of use, and has hundreds of millions of users globally.

 But its Chinese ownership has raised concerns about potential censorship of videos, including those critical of the Chinese government, and the risk Beijing may access user data.